thangvo38/Travis-TestFlight-Appium-ReactNative/2-run-kobiton-test.md

 ## 2. Configure environment variables in your .travis.yml file
 There are several methods to attach an enviroment variable to Travis CI.
-In this guide, we will add our Username and API key to our .travis.yml file.
+In this guide, we will add our Username and API key to `.travis.yml` file.
 The API Key will be encrypted for security purposes.

 ### 2.1 Configure .travis.yml file
 - Encrypt API key for security purposes:

   1. To install `travis`, run `gem install travis` on terminal.
   2. In your repository directory, run:
     `travis encrypt KOBITON_API_KEY={your_api_key_here} --add env.global`
-4. This will add a secure encrypted key to your .travis.yml
+  3. This will add a secure encrypted key to your `.travis.yml`
-5. Add necessary value to the template
+  4. Add necessary value to the template.

 ```
 env: